kubernetes-sigs/lws/keps/848-disaggregatedset-placement-policy/README.md

 - **`RoleColocation`** → **podAffinity** selecting this slice's own pods, on `topology`:
   - selector: `name In [<ds>]` AND `slice In [<slice>]`
   - This pulls all roles of the slice into one domain.
-It is self-referential, so the first pod of a slice schedules freely (required podAffinity with no matching pods yet is satisfied) and later pods are drawn to its domain.
+It is self-referential, so the first pod of a slice is not pinned to a particular domain (required podAffinity with no matching pods yet is satisfied) and later pods are drawn to its domain.

 - **`SliceSpread`** → **podAntiAffinity** selecting this DisaggregatedSet's *other* slices, on `topology`:
   - selector: `name In [<ds>]` AND `slice NotIn [<slice>]`